thoughtspot/rest-api-sdk/sdks/typescript/TagsApi.md

 # **searchTags**
 > Array<Tag> searchTags()

   Version: 9.0.0.cl or later  Gets a list of tag objects available on the ThoughtSpot system.
 To get details of a specific tag object, specify the GUID or name.
-Any authenticated user can search for tag objects.     #### Endpoint URL
+Any authenticated user can search for tag objects.

 ### Example